DICTIONARY OF TYPICAL COMMAND PHRASES

 “If ever I get the chance,” a young person might say to himself, “I’ll certainly take advantage of it!”
 He or she may suppose he is engaged in harmless but pleasant reverie; instead, he is moving into a mental trap.
 He may assert that by today’s standards sexuality is no sin, and he may argue that fantasizing about it has no really harmful effects, but such considerations are beside the point.
 The point is that he has deprived himself of volition on that topic.

-Dictionary of Typical Command Phrases can also be purchased in print and/or other eBook formats
+Dictionary of Typical Command Phrases can also be purchased in print and in other eBook formats